DFW1N/terraform-ansible-azure/README.md

 ### [↑](#contents) Deploy Terraform infrastructure commands

 * To deploy Terraform you must change some current values in the files but the main commands to Initialize, Plan, Build & Deploy it to Azure are the following :
+You can find the latest Terraform code templates at : https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs

       terraform init
       terraform fmt